DhirenChhapgar/WIPKB/README.md

 #### Sales Order Preferences

-Navigate to Sales Order Preferences (SO101000) Distribution-> Sales Orders -> Configuration -> Sales Order Preferences -> Amazon Configuration Tab and specify default configuration settings which will be applied to imported Amazon orders and these settings are common for both FBA and FBM type of orders
+Navigate to Sales Order Preferences (SO101000) -> Amazon Configuration Tab and specify default configuration settings which will be applied to imported Amazon orders and these settings are common for both FBA and FBM type of orders

 ![Screenshot](/_ReadMeImages/SO101000.png)